 This stuff inspires me and every time I add a little bit to my home, I feel like I contributed to preserving a small piece of our country’s history as well as turn the cozy factor up a notch.
 Being surrounded by these old pieces makes me feel at home.

 In my own little Dutch Colonial, which if I close my eyes hard enough looks a little like a barn, you will definitely find some old-ass wood.
 Whether it is a little piece of art I nabbed at the Kane County fair, my homemade mantle or the beams in my kitchen, there is proof that my love for wood is real.
 Do you want to know what else is real?
 The fact that this old house is a never-ending project.
 The good news is this means there is certainly more space for some more weathered barn wood.
-I know my love for wood is true because three years after my kitchen renovation, I still walk into that space and am smitten over those beautiful beams.
+I know my love for wood is true because three years after my kitchen renovation, I still walk into that space and am smitten by those beautiful beams.
 Just look at them!